Geology A-level

 How will I learn?

-The theory portion of the course continues to build up this knowledge using cross curricular links such as the classic sciences, maths and geography to gain a deeper understanding of earth processes which include climate change, evolutions and deep Earth processes.
+The theory portion of the course continues to build up this knowledge using cross curricular links such as the classic sciences, maths and geography to gain deeper understanding of earth processes which include climate change, evolutions and deep Earth process.
 You will build on your previous GCSE knowledge and will continue to develop independent and collaborative research skills.

-By the end of the course, we will work independently, applying what you have learnt to a whole range of examples and case studies that you have never been exposed to before.
+By the end of the course we will work independently, applying what you have learnt to a whole range of examples and case studies that you have never been exposed to before.
 The ultimate is when you will be given a geological problem to solve and are excited to do so and enjoy the process of finding the solution.

 How will I be assessed?